physkael/digiBase/README.md

     while len(new_hits := base.hits) > 0: hits += new_hits
 ```

-I've used the Python 3.8+ walrus operator to enter a tight loop that drains the
-device's internal buffer.
 The device reads are limited to 4096 bytes so you need
-to ensure that there are not hits left in the buffer, hence that inner read loop.
+to ensure that there are not hits left in the buffer,

-The hits themselves are 32-bit integers which encode time and charge.
-There are
+hence that inner read loop.
+The hits themselves are 32-bit
+integers which encode time and charge.
+There are actually
-actually two kinds of data that are encountered in the hit list readout:
+two kinds of data that are encountered in the hit list readout:

 * PMT hits have bit 31 clear.
 In this case bits 30-21 are 10-bit ADC / charge and
 bits 20-0 are time in units of microseconds (according to the not very precise